 - 90% of the deaths are in sub-Saharan Africa

 Yet malaria is totally preventable and treatable.
 Nobody need die.
 Prevention is better than treatment.

 - Buying and delivering an AMF-funded net costs only around $4.35 - $5.92*

-- The most effective means of prevention is sleeping under a mosquito net (Long-Lasting Insecticide treated Net)
+- The most effective means of prevention by far is sleeping under a mosquito net (Long-Lasting Insecticide treated Net)

 - Every 550 (100-1,000) nets distributed and installed equals 1 life saved*

 - This means that on average you save 1 life with every $2.824,25